ericjorgensen/ericjorgensen/README.md

 - Ensure that we are building the right thing in the right way in the right amount of time.

 ### How I approach my job
-I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do your job (see below) in the best possible way and achieve your career goals.
+I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do [your job](#your-job-%EF%B8%8F) in the best possible way and achieve your career goals.
 Your time at GitHub and on this team is one stop in your career path.
 I want to make sure that you get the most out of your time here.

 I default to high autonomy; my preferred management mode is to trust you to handle your day-to-day work without much guidance or direction from me.
 We hired you because you are smart and capable.
 I trust you to know your own limits and ask for support when needed.
 I may provide suggestions and raise concerns, but I will generally not force a solution.